-OXIDISING oxidising gases, oxidising liquids, oxidising solids.
+OXIDISING Oxidising gases, oxidising liquids, oxidising solids.
 Reacts with other substances, may cause explosion or fire.
-Use only as directed Keep container tightly closed, in a cool well ventilated place Keep away from sources of heat and ignition This material and its container must be disposed of in a safe way.
-FLAMMABLE Highly flammable.
+Use only as directed Keep container tightly closed, in a cool well ventilated place Keep away from sources of heat and ignition This material and its container must be disposed of in a safe way FLAMMABLE Highly flammable.
 Use only in flameproof area.
 Flammable gasses, flammable liquids, flammable solids, flammable aerosols, organic peroxides, self-reactive, pyrophoric, self-heating, contact with water emits flammable gas.
-Keep away from sources of heat and ignition TOXIC/VERY TOXIC May cause serious health risk if inhaled, ingested or if it penetrates the skin.
-Wear suitable protective clothing, gloves, RPE and eye/face protection After contact wash immediately with plenty of water In case of contact with eyes, rinse immediately with plenty of water and seek medical attention In case of accident or you feel unwell seek medical attention immediately RESPIRATORY SENSITISER Respiratory sensitiser, mutagen, carcinogen, reproductive toxicity, systemic target organ toxicity, aspiration hazard Wear suitable protective clothing, gloves, RPE and eye/face protection After contact wash immediately with plenty of water In case of contact with eyes, rinse immediately with plenty of water and seek medical attention In case of accident or you feel unwell seek medical attention immediately
+Use only as directed.
+Keep container tightly closed in a cool well ventilated place Keep away from sources of heat and ignition This material and its container must be disposed of in a safe way Do not breathe vapour/spray Take precautionary measures against static discharge TOXIC/VERY TOXIC May cause serious health risk if inhaled, ingested or if it penetrates the skin.
+Wear suitable protective clothing, gloves, RPE and eye/face protection After contact wash immediately with plenty of water In case of contact with eyes, rinse immediately with plenty of water and seek medical attention In case of accident or you feel unwell seek medical attention immediately RESPIRATORY SENSITISER Respiratory sensitiser, mutagen, carcinogen, reproductive toxicity, systemic target organ toxicity, aspiration hazard.
+Wear suitable protective clothing, gloves, RPE and eye/face protection After contact wash immediately with plenty of water In case of contact with eyes, rinse immediately with plenty of water and seek medical attention In case of accident or you feel unwell seek medical attention immediately